What Does It Mean to Mortgage a Property in Monopoly: Real Estate Strategy Unveiled

 • To pay off debts: If you find yourself unable to afford certain expenses like rent or other obligations, mortgaging a property can provide you with the instant cash to settle your debts.

-• To invest in other properties: When aiming to expand your property portfolio, mortgaging a property can provide the capital necessary to buy more valuable assets on the board.
+• To invest in other properties: When aiming to expand your property portfolio, mortgaging a property can provide the capital necessary to buy more valuable assets on the market.

 • To avoid bankruptcy: By mortgaging properties strategically, you can prevent yourself from going bankrupt and stay in the game.